htdavis/ca-apm-fieldpack-epa-rabbitmq/ca-apm-fieldpack-epa-rabbitmq/post-10.5/metadata/installInstructions.md

 * Choose this bundle to be included your new package

+* Replace the parameters for each plug-in in the bundle properties

 * Save your package

-* Download your agent package archive

-* Follow the instructions in the [wiki](https://docops.ca.com) to configure and start the agent as a service
+* Follow the instructions in the [wiki](https://docops.ca.com) to deploy, configure, and start the agent as a service

 Adding bundle to an existing package: